kanokarob/Dragonkind-Evolved/README.md

 **Sculk Dragon**
 - Breath Clouds give Darkness + Instant Damage
 - Periodically attacks a player with a Sonic Boom attack
+- Converts the ground to various Sculk blocks as it flies

 **Dragon Tyrant**
 - Breath Clouds give Wither + Weakness
 - Periodically summons Wither Skeleton Servants
+- Converts the ground to Soul Sand and Soul Fires as it flies

+**Skeletal Dragon**
+- Perches very often
+- Periodically summons Skeleton Servants, but at the cost of its health
+- Is Invulnerable while Skeleton Servants are alive
+- Slowly regenerates health even if there are no more End Crystals

 **Blazing Dragon**
 - Sets fires all along the ground beneath it